ankuratudemy/basket-with-offers/README.md

 			  - "27017:27017"
 		  volumes:
 			basket_mongodb_volume:
-#### Go to powershell( on windows ) or other git bash shell and run following commands from root project folder:
+#### Start services - Go to powershell( on windows ) or other git bash shell and run following commands from root project folder:
 		  ---
 		  docker-compose build
 		  docker-compose up